 - Living a life of oppression

-- Constantly living in fear for the safety and well-being of one’s family
+- Constantly living in fear for the safety and well-being of their family

 - Starvation, being exposed to the elements, and other physical hardships

-- Physical, mental, and emotional scars caused by suffering due to not escaping to a place of safety
+- Physical, mental, and emotional scars from not being able to escape…

-- Characters lacking experience with certain survival skills (shooting a gun, hunting, navigating the wilderness, etc.) easily picking them up with virtually no practice
+Clichés to Avoid: Characters with no survival experience easily picking up skills (shooting a gun, hunting, navigating the wilderness, etc.) with virtually no practice…

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.